Marvin Hamilton

-Marvin Hamilton-Omole (born 8 October 1988), commonly known as Marvin Hamilton, is a professional footballer who plays as a midfielder for Hythe Town.
-Born in England, he represents the Sri Lanka national team.
+Marvin Hamilton-Omole (born 8 October 1988) is a professional footballer who plays for Hythe Town.
+Born in England, he represented the Sri Lanka national team.

-Hamilton began his career with Gillingham and has subsequently gone on to play for a number of non-League clubs in the south of England, as well as spending brief spells playing in Cyprus, Australia and the USA.
+Born in England to a Nigerian father and a Sri Lankan mother, Hamilton began his career with Gillingham and has subsequently gone on to play for a number of non-League clubs in the south of England, as well as spending brief spells playing in Cyprus, Australia and the USA.